nkicg6/excitable-axonal-domains-physiology/README.md

 # Notes on staying organized

-Preventing spaghetti code and remembering how things are done is of utmost importance.
+Preventing spaghetti code and remembering how things are done is very important!
 It is amazing how quickly I forget how some analysis was done, or what files were included.

-We use scripting languages to perform serious data analysis, and we have the benefit of reproducible research (ability to re-run the analysis and get the same result).
-However, this benefit is only automatic for simple scripts.
-Often I am re-running an analysis with different parameters, or different input files, and this often leads to copying the main script file with new hard-coded inputs, or commenting and re-assigning global input variables.
+We use scripting languages to perform data analysis so that our research is reproducible.
+However, most analysis is actually an analysis pipeline.
+Often I am re-running an analysis with different parameters, or different input files, and this often leads to copying the main script file with new hard-coded inputs, or commenting and re-assigning global input variables (e.g. new paths for new data).
 Which analysis led to which output?
 Which is most recent?
 What exactly were the input files?

 Here is a somewhat ugly method I have settled on to document code runs:

 1. Analysis is developed using `*_scratch` files.
+1. Once I have the basic analysis worked out, I try to factor useful functions into a library (`patch_clamp` in this case).
-2. Once I have it worked out, the library functions go in a file under `patch_clamp` or `lfp` and I write a batch function that lives in `scripts/`.
+1. I will write a write a batch function (`main()`) that lives in `scripts/`.
-3. The batch file will take command line inputs.
+1. The batch file will take command line inputs.
 So a path list, and any parameters.
-4. Batch files will then be run with shell scripts.
+1. Batch files will then be run with shell scripts.
+1. Shell script changes are tracked with git.

-The idea is that batches can be re-run with different parameters using a shell script, which documents exactly what was done, what the outputs were, and allows it to be re-run.
+The goal of this workflow is to accomodate common code change and allow me to track different analysis runs.
+So batches can be re-run with different parameters using a shell script, which documents exactly what was done, what the outputs were, and allows it to be re-run.

 # Creating new shell scripts

-Scripts will be run from `ephys/`, and this becomes the working directory.
-Ensure you are in the `patch` virtualenv before you run a script.
+Scripts will be run from the base of this repository.
+Ensure you are in the `patch` virtualenv (`pip install .` from this repository's root) before you run a script.
 Write the shell script, then run `chmod +x <script-name>` to make executable.

 Scripts can then be run via `shell/<script-name.sh>`

-# spikes analysis
+# Spikes analysis key and notes

 - Database path is `/Users/nick/Dropbox/lab_notebook/projects_and_data/mnc/analysis_and_data/patch_clamp/data/summary_data/spiking_201912-202001/patch_data_batch.db`
 - `update_metadata_db.sh` adds the metadata to the database